 2. Plan Ahead for your Indian vacation

 India packs a lot of amazing experiences and sights within its vast borders.
 So plan, organize, and make your reservations in advance.
 An itinerary that takes one week in Europe may take double the time in India.
-Trains in India get booked months beforehand and flight tickets can be very expensive if bought last-minute.
+Trains in India get booked months beforehand, and flight tickets can be costly if bought last-minute.
 Remember the country boasts of a population of 1.35 billion and is always bursting with tourists.
 India has diverse and extreme weather conditions.
 Thankfully, there are some places worth visiting every time of the year.
 So plan accordingly.
 The best time to visit India is from October to March.
 Avoid May-July as the temperatures are soaring in most parts of the country.
 However, India can be unpredictable.
 So if your plans go awry, accept it and go with the flow.
-November is one of the best times to visit India.
+November and December are the best months to visit India.

 3. Forget personal space in India